Marlee Matlin: 2010s and 2020s: Broadway debut and expansion

-Other ventures
+Activism

 Matlin is actively involved with charitable organizations such as Easter Seals (where she was appointed an Honorary board member), the Children Affected by AIDS Foundation, Elizabeth Glaser Pediatric AIDS Foundation, VSA arts, and the Red Cross Celebrity Cabinet.
 She has been a strong advocate for the rights of deaf people, accepting television roles only if producers commit to caption the films, remaining openminded and respectful of both signed and spoken communication preferences, and promoting telephone equipment specifically designed for deaf persons.
 She has testified before the Senate Committee on Labor and Human Resources in support of the establishment of the National Institute on Deafness and Communication Disorders.
 Matlin has also been active in the fight against AIDS, the "Victory Awards" for the National Rehabilitation Hospital, and other causes.
+She is also a lifetime member of Hadassah Women's Zionist Organization of America.
+Matlin has been a frequent guest narrator at Disney's Candlelight Processional at Walt Disney World.

-Matlin was appointed by President Bill Clinton in 1994 to the Corporation for National Service and served as chair of National Volunteer Week.
+Matlin received an honorary Doctorate of Humane Letters degree from Gallaudet University in 1987.
+In 1988, Matlin received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, an award given out annually by Jefferson Awards.
+In 1991, Matlin received the Bernard Bragg Young Artists Achievement Award at the Annual International Creative Arts Festival sponsored by the Center on Deafness in Chicago.
+Matlin was appointed by President Bill Clinton in 1994 as a member of the Board of Directors of the Corporation for National and Community Service and served as chair of National Volunteer Week.
 Matlin was a participant in the first-ever national television advertising campaign supporting donations to Jewish federations.
 The program featured "film and television personalities celebrating their Jewish heritage and promoting charitable giving to the Jewish community" and included Greg Grunberg, Joshua Malina, Kevin Weisman, and Jonathan Silverman.
-Matlin is also a lifetime member of Hadassah Women's Zionist Organization of America.